Bayesian Protein Sequence and Structure Alignment: Applications

-We initially consider the gap penalty parameters to be fixed, and we use the values $g=4$ and $h=0.1$.
-These are equal to the expected values of $g$ and $h$ from the prior distributions used by \citet{rodriguez10}, who suggest that a gap opening penalty of the order of $40$ times as large as the gap extension penalty is reasonable, following \citet{gerstein98}.
-In general, it is desirable to penalise the opening of gaps much more than the extension of gaps.
-For both our examples, we also consider the case where $g$ and $h$ are treated as additional unknown parameters in our model, and apply the methods of Section \ref{sec:gapunkowns}.
+The parameter settings we used for the user-defined parameters which remain fixed throughout this section are summarized in Table \ref{tab:paramsettings}.
+We use the values $g=4$ and $h=0.1$ for the gap opening and extension penalty parameters, reflecting that the opening of a gap should be penalised more than extending a gap, to discourage alignments with lots of short gaps which are not plausible biologically \citep{altschul88}.
+The values we use are equal to the expected values of $g$ and $h$ from the prior distributions used by \citet{rodriguez14}, who suggest that a gap opening penalty of the order of $40$ times as large as the gap extension penalty is reasonable, following \citet{gerstein98}.
+For the parameter $\nu$, we compare the results obtained using the values $0.25$ and $4.0$ in order to assess the effect of our new prior on the resulting alignments.
+We chose these values after numerical experimentation using simulations from the prior distribution on $M$; we found $\nu=4.0$ encourages proportionality very strongly, to the point where this excessively dominates the gap opening and extension penalties, whereas a value of $\nu=0.25$ gave a more even balance between proportionality and gaps.
+More details, including plots of simulations from the prior, are given in the supplementary material.

-For the remaining parameters, we use the following settings, unless otherwise stated.
-We run the MCMC sampler for $4800000$ sweeps, with the first $800000$ values discarded as burn-in.
-Inference is made using a thinned sample of $2000$ values from the $4000000$ post burn-in sample.
+For the remaining parameters, we use the following settings.
 The prior mean for the translation, $\bmu_{\tau}$, is taken to be the difference between the centroids of the two configurations.
 Prior information on $\btau$ is weak, so we set $\sigma_{\tau}=500$ to give a diffuse prior to reflect this.
 The prior for the rotation matrix $\bA$ is uniform.
-We set $\alpha = 1$, giving an exponential prior for $\sigma^{-2}$ with mean $\frac{1}{\beta}$.
-We keep $\beta =8 $ fixed throughout --- posterior inferences are robust to moderate changes of this value.
-As a starting value for the matching matrix $\bM$, we take the solution of matches given by LGA \citep{zemla03}.
+We set $\alpha = 1$, giving an exponential prior for $\sigma^{-2}$ with mean $1/\beta$.
+We keep $\beta =8 $ fixed throughout, corresponding to a mean precision broadly similar to the resolutions typical of PDB data (around $1$--$3$ \mbox{\normalfont\AA}) --- posterior inferences are robust to moderate changes of this value for $\beta$.
+The initial matching matrix $\bM$ was taken to be the zero matrix, corresponding to no matched points.
+All results relating to a specific alignment were obtained using the point estimate of $M$ with $K=0.5$, as discussed in Section \ref{sec:Mest}, which means false negative and false positive matches are equally undesirable.